jeongwhanchoi/BSPM/README.md

 <img src="img/SGM.png" width="400"> | <img src="img/blur-sharpen.png" width="400">

 > The comparison between SGMs and our proposed BSPMs.
 SGMs, a recently proposed paradigm for deep generative tasks, outperform generative adversarial networks (GANs), variational autoencoders (VAEs), and many other generative models.
 > - SGMs use two stochastic processes, one for the forward perturbation and the other for the backward recovery.
 Since the recovery process is stochastic, it does not typically converge to the original sample $\mathbf{x}(0)$ but to another similar sample.
-After training, only the recovery process is used to generate fake samples from random noisy vectors $\mathbf{x}(T) \sim \mathcal{N}(\mathbf{\mu}, \mathbf{\sigma})$
+After training, only the recovery process is used to generate fake samples from random noisy vectors $\mathbf{x}(T) \sim \mathcal{N}(\mathbf{\mu}, \mathbf{\sigma})$.
 > - Our BSPMs use two deterministic blurring and sharpening processes.
-Unlike SGMs trained with many images, our BSPMs process only one interaction matrix; therefore, we use deterministic processes..
+Unlike SGMs trained with many images, our BSPMs process only one interaction matrix; therefore, we use deterministic processes.

 ---